 The Importance of Play in the Pre-school Year: Key Facts Every Parent Should Consider

-Do you have a daughter who is 3 or 4 years-old who will be entering her pre-school year in August?
+Do you have a child who is 3 or 4 years-old who will be entering their pre-school year in August?

-Are you wondering what she should be learning in pre-school?
+Are you wondering what they should be learning in pre-school?